For the purposes of this post I will use the term 'multiplexed' to refer to different data networks and protocols including for example:

 - For Keyless Ignition / Stop Start Vehicles only: With the Fob in the car or in the Fob Reader, press the Start Stop button without pressing any pedals.
 That will switch the ignition on only.

 - For standard vehicles, with the key still in the ignition and within 10 seconds of switching the ignition on, hold lock button on key fob down for a few seconds (to synchronise the remote fob).
+Repeat this part for any other fobs if required (especially if the battery was previously completely flat).

 - Switch off ignition, remove key through window, then operate Central locking several times.